 I love Brioche French Toast.
-Thick slices of brioche bread dipped in an egg-rich batter and cooked on a hot griddle with melted butter creates a luxurious buttery French toast that your whole family will love!
+Thick slices of brioche bread dipped in an egg-rich batter and cooked on a hot griddle with melted butter create a luxurious, buttery French toast that your whole family will love!

 Serve this classic breakfast dish with sweet creamery butter and warm maple syrup for an easy yet elegant breakfast.